weeblrpress/clearstatus/README.md

 When the issue status changes, for instance when it's resolved or some more information is available, come back to this page, modify the event file and use `Commit changes` again to update your status page.

-Here is a sample issue file, you should use it as a template:
+Here is a sample issue file, you can use it as a template:

 ````